thna2020/us-market-index-2020/README.md

 The cumulative return usually grows over time, so it tends to make older stocks and funds look impressive.
 It follows that the cumulative return is not a good way to compare investments unless they launched at the same time.
 An example of cumulative return is investing $10,000 in a company's stock for a 10-year period that results in $66,000.
 With no taxes and no dividends reinvested, there is a cumulative return of 560%.

 ![Data Analysis](images/DA_3.jpg)

+The 2020 stock market crash began just as the World Health Organization moved to declare COVID-19 an official pandemic.

+The market climbed higher on a combination of unprecedented fiscal and monetary stimulus in response to the pandemic, as well as hopes for a swift economic rebound.

 ![Data Analysis](images/DA_4.jpg)
 ![Data Analysis](images/DA_5.jpg)
 ![Data Analysis](images/DA_6.jpg)